hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 #### Pit Fighters Special Skills

-Bulging Biceps: The Pit Fighter may ignore the entire ‘heavy’ weapons special rule penalty.
-The Strength bonus will now apply to all rounds in CC.
-So a Morning Star will give +1 Strength in all turns not only the first one.
 Force of Will: When the Pit Fighter loses his last wound and is taken OOA, he must roll a D6 equal or under his Toughness, each following round he has to roll again on his toughness but then with a